Episode 330

 Looking for another option, Caitlin reached out to her best friend's mom and grandmother to ask if she could move in with them.
 They didn't hesitate and welcomed Caitlin with open arms.

 They had known Caitlin for years and already thought of her as family.
 How do you feel about Caitlin before this all happened?

-What'd you what'd you think about her?
+What did you think about her?
 She's my daughter.
 She's not my biological, no.

-But from the the moment she walked in the door and met me, I was mama.
+But from the moment she walked in the door and met me, I was mama.
 That was that.

 Caitlin was welcomed by a loving family who offered her care and support.
 But the home was considerably chaotic and very crowded.

-There's my buddy Pablo, and then Tabitha and her two daughters.
-And then grandma, grandpa, and then basically their nurses.
+There's my buddy Pablo, and then Tabitha and her two daughters, and then grandma, grandpa, and then basically their nurses.
+Home care people?
+Pretty hard.

 Take care of it.
 Okay.